Finnish football league system: Cup competitions

-Clubs at all levels are eligible for Finnish Cup.
-Clubs of Kolmonen and below are eligible to compete in Regions' Cup.
+Clubs at all levels are eligible for the Finnish Cup.
+Clubs of Kolmonen and below are eligible to compete in the Regions' Cup.
+Clubs of Vitonen and below are eligible to compete in the Regions' Roots Cup.

-Finnish League Cup was a cup competition for top tier clubs played during winter months before the start of the league season.
-It was replaced in 2017 by Finnish Cup group stage.
+The Finnish League Cup is a cup competition for top tier clubs played during the winter months before the start of the league season.
+It was replaced in 2017 by the Finnish Cup group stage, but returned in 2022 after the reformation of the Finnish Cup.